-Industrial Supervisors: Paul Merchant and Dr Malcolm Roberts, South West Water
+Industrial Supervisor: Paul Merchant, South West Water

 Paul recently completed a MSc in Robotics at Plymouth University, with a thesis focusing on human-robot interaction, with the research being published at 2016 11th ACM/IEEE International Conference on Human-Robot Interaction (HRI) in New Zealand, available at:

 The research involved using a robot with a projected face and 3 degrees of freedom that could socially interact with people.
 The research showed that a robot that behaved in a more social way was able to collect more money for charity.
 During the Master’s at Plymouth, there were two modules that focused on Artificial Intelligence, giving a grounding for the PhD research.

 For his undergraduate study, Paul completed a BSc in Computer Science and Philosophy at Keele University, graduating in 2006.
 This included 6 months study abroad in South Africa.
 The main dissertation was an Artificial Intelligence that learnt by experience for a board game, Reversi.